hashicorp/terraform-provider-azurerm/website/docs/r/datadog_monitors.html.markdown

 A `datadog_organization_properties` block exports the following:

-* `api_key` - (Optional) Api key associated to the Datadog organization.
+* `api_key` - (Required) Api key associated to the Datadog organization.
 Changing this forces a new datadog Monitor to be created.

-* `application_key` - (Optional) Application key associated to the Datadog organization.
+* `application_key` - (Required) Application key associated to the Datadog organization.
 Changing this forces a new datadog Monitor to be created.

 * `enterprise_app_id` - (Optional) The ID of the enterprise_app.